chrissherlock/inside-libreoffice/operating_system_layer/filesystem.md

 > **Note:** the POSIX standard actually states that any path starting with double-slashes should be treated in an implementation-defined manner.
 This is a bug reported in [bug 107967](https://bugs.documentfoundation.org/show_bug.cgi?id=107967).
 >
+> Interestingly, we have a quandry I have emailed the listed author of RFC8089 about: When we convert from system paths to file URIs, the RFC handles everything except for system paths on POSIX systems that start with double slashes.
+POSIX defines this as up to the operating system to implement.
+However, I cannot see anywhere in the RFC where it describes how to handle initial double slashes in file URIs.
+I literally have no idea what we should be doing in this case...
+>
 > There is also another issue whereby `~user` does not expand to the user - which I believe is largely because we haven't implemented anything that lets us impersonate users via the logon functions in `OslSecurity`.

 On Windows, the function checks to see if a UNC path is being used (i.e. of the form \\server\path\to\file.txt), in which case it converts it to the file URI form.